Lucky-Kashyap/JS-interview-practice/README.md

   - The input array may be empty.

   - The elements in the input array are not guranteed to be sorted.
   - The output array should retain the original order of elements from the input array

 ## Day 13

 #### Write a function that takes a string as input and returns the count of vowels in that string.
-Consider 'a', 'e', 'i', 'o' and 'u' as vowels (both lowecase and uppercase)
+Consider 'a', 'e', 'i', 'o' and 'u' as vowels (both lowercase and uppercase)

 - Note: